-- (a) from any decree or final order passed on appeal by a High Court or by any other Court of final appellate jurisdiction; - (b) from any decree or final order passed by a High Court in the exercise of original civil iurisdiction: and - (c) from any decree or order, when the case, as hereinafter provided, is certified to be a fit one for appeal to His Majesty in Council or the decree or final mustinvolve, directly or indirectly,
+- (a) from any decree or final order passed on appeal by a High Court or by any other Court of final appellate jurisdiction; - (b) from any decree or final order passed by a High Court in the exercise of original civil jurisdiction; and - (c) from any decree or order, when the case, as hereinafter provided, is certified to be a fit one for appeal to His Majesty in Council.

-In each of the cases mentioned in clauses (a) and (b) of section 109, the amount or value of the subject-matter of the suit in the Court of first instance must be ten thousand rupees or upwards, and the amount or value of the subject-matter in dispute on appeal to His Majesty in Council must be the same sum or upwards,
+In each of the cases mentioned in clauses (a) and (b) of section 109, the amount or value of the subject-matter of the suit in the Court of first instance must be ten thousand rupees or upwards. and the amount or value of the subject-matter in dispute on appeal to His Majesty in Council must be the same sum or upwards, must